 I pursue technological innovation, I pursue medical innovation, I advocate for better lives lived now – yet I also believe in Christ and His sole ability to reconcile us to Himself and one another.
 How do I (we) balance our belief in technological/natural progress with the belief in the necessity of divine progress?

 In the Singularity we are facing a variant of humanism, but perhaps it should have a different name – technologyism.
-We recognize our inherent flaws, but believe we can rectify them through technology (see for example, Peter Kramer’s excellent book Against Depression which discusses the disease processes behind depression and how we may soon be able to “cure” these problems).
+We recognize our inherent flaws, but believe we can rectify them through technology (see for example, Peter Kramer’s3I do not know if Kramer is even familiar with The Singularity, I am not suggesting he is an advocate of it, only that his work demonstrates how technology could cure significant ‘human problems’ – and if it can be used for this – could it not be used to restrain people from violence, etc.? excellent book Against Depression which discusses the disease processes behind depression and how we may soon be able to “cure” these problems).

-Obviously, for premillennial Christians there are significant issues with a divinely guided singularity redemption, but for postmillennials or amillennials perhaps there is not such a dilemma?
+Obviously, for premillennial4Those who, generally speaking, believe in a eschatology in some form similar to the Left Behind series.
+Though even here, there is significant freedom in fictional work and many who would hold to a premillennial eschatology would not hold to a pretribulational rapture as is represented in the Left Behind series.
+Christians there are significant issues with a divinely guided singularity redemption, but for postmillennials or amillennials perhaps there is not such a dilemma?

 This is a variation on the Law.
-That is, just as the Law could theoretically result in a beyond-human/perfect-human yet it never will, so a singularity could result in the same, but it never will.
+That is, just as the Law could theoretically result in a beyond-human/perfect-human yet it never will,6Perhaps it could have if God had created a different universe, but perhaps such a universe could not have had humans such as us in it. so a singularity could result in the same, but it never will.
 If it was possible, Christ would not have needed to die and rise again.

 - Do you believe in a coming technological singularity?
 If so, what are your thoughts on religion, Christianity, etc.?